Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Polar Codes

-where $u$ denotes a \emph{partial sum}, which is the modulo-$2$ sum of some of the previously decoded bits and we use $\lfloor -0.5 \rceil = 0$ and $\lfloor 0.5 \rceil = 0$ for tie-breaking.
-The partial sums required by each the $f^+$ nodes at level $s$ can be calculated recursively from the partial sums at level $s+1$~\cite{Arikan2009}.
-If $\mathbf{s}_s = -,$ then all updates at level $s$ of the tree are performed using $f^-$, while if $\mathbf{s}_s = +,$ then all updates at level $s$ of the tree are performed using $f^+$.
+where $m_1,m_2 \in \{{-1},0,{+1}\}$ and $u$ denotes a \emph{partial sum}, which is the modulo-$2$ sum of some of the previously decoded bits.\footnote{We note that we use $\lfloor -0.5 \rceil = -1$ and $\lfloor 0.5 \rceil = 1$ for tie-breaking in $f^+$.} If $\mathbf{s}_s = -,$ then all updates at level $s$ of the tree are performed using $f^-$, while if $\mathbf{s}_s = +,$ then all updates at level $s$ of the tree are performed using $f^+$.
+The partial sums required by each of the $f^+$ nodes at level $s$ can be calculated from the partial sums at level $s+1$,~either recursively \cite[Proposition 3]{Arikan2009} or directly~\cite[Section VI-F]{Leroux2013}.
 When level $n$ is reached, the output message will either be correct (i.e., ${-1}$ or ${+1}$), or an erasure.
 If the final output message is correct, we can derive the corresponding bit value for $\mathbf{u}_i$ and proceed with decoding.
-If the final output message is an erasure, the decoder halts and declares a block erasure.\footnote{We note that in the latter case the decoder could make a random decision and attempt to continue decoding, although this will only improve the block error probability by at most a factor of two.} By re-using intermediate synthetic channel outputs, it can be shown that the complexity of SC decoding is $O(N \log N)$ \cite{Arikan2009}.
+If the final output message is an erasure, the decoder halts and declares a block erasure.
+By re-using intermediate synthetic channel outputs, it can be shown that the complexity of SC decoding is $O(N \log N)$ \cite[Section VIII]{Arikan2009}.